neutrinolabs/xrdp/readme.txt

 To use this run make the ./xrdp, then connect with rdesktop or mstsc.
 Tested with linux and i386.
-I've got it compiling in windows with borland free tools.
+I've got it compiling and working in windows with borland free tools.
+I've got it compiling and working with linux on x64 processor

-xrdp directory is the main server code design.txt is an attempt to expain the project design
+xrdp directory is the main server code vnc directory is a simple vnc client module for xrdp sesman directory is a session manager for xrdp that uses Xvnc for the Xserver COPYING is the licence file design.txt is an attempt to expain the project design prog_std.txt is an attemp to explain the programming standard used

+There is some installation notes on the web site under news.
+I'm working on an installation script.

 Jay